dijkstracula/solvent/paper/report.md

 but the control flow through the program.
 For instance, an `if`-statement would fork the typing environment into two flows: one in which the `then` branch is taken and another when the `else` branch is taken.
-At each leaf of the AST we concretize a subtype containing a trivial qualfier: for instance, `return x` qualfies the return type to be exactly `x`.
+At each leaf of the AST we concretize a subtype containing a trivial qualifier: for instance, `return x` qualifies the return type to be exactly `x`.

 $$
 \begin{equation}